György Faludy: A memorial park in Toronto

 In 2006, a memorial park was built in his honor designed by the landscape architect Scott Torrance, facing his former apartment at 25 St. Mary's Street.
 It was initiated by the Toronto Legacy Project to commemorate the outstanding cultural figures of the city.
 A bronze plaque was placed in the park with his portrait, made by the Hungarian-born sculptor Dora de Pedery-Hunt.
 His poem Michelangelo's Last Prayer, chosen by the poet, was carved on the plaque in English and in Hungarian.

 Work

 Faludy's translations of the ballads of François Villon, and even more prominent rewritings (as he admitted several times), brought him huge popularity on their initial publication in 1934, and have been since published about forty times.
 He could have hardly expressed these ideas in any other way in his time.
 He wrote several volumes of poetry as well, some of which were published in English.
-His other outstanding success was My Happy Days in Hell (Pokolbéli víg napjaim), a memoir first published in 1962 in English translation, which was translated to French and German as well, but did not appear in the original Hungarian until much later.
+His other outstanding success was My Happy Days in Hell (Pokolbéli víg napjaim), a memoir first published in 1962 in English translation, which was translated to French and German as well, but did not appear in the original Hungarian until 1987.